The effect of side walls on the stability of falling films: Results

 \subsubsection{Initial observations: maximum temporal growth rate}

 We examine the effect of spanwise confinement on the maximum temporal growth rate for a certain range of parameters.
-Figure \ref{fig:contour1} shows the temporal growth rate contours as a function of $G \sin(\beta)$ and $k$ for different $W^*$ and $\beta$ values.
+Figure \ref{fig:contour1} shows the temporal growth rate contours as a function of $G \sin(\beta)$ and $k$ for different $W$ and $\beta$ values.
 The white area is stable, while the colored area is unstable.
 The solid line is a local minimum in the growth rate along the wavenumber, while the dashed line is the neutral curve for the classical $1D$-mode.
-In general, we observe one unstable region identical to that of the $1D$ problem for $W^* = \infty$.
+In general, we observe one unstable region identical to that of the $1D$ problem for $W = \infty$.
 As spanwise confinement becomes stronger, significant modifications are seen on both, the structure and the magnitude of the unstable region, while the local minimum in the growth rate shifts to higher wavenumbers.
-Moreover, the stabilisation effect is stronger for small inclination angles as seen when comparing the unstable regions of the inclination angles $\beta =5$ and $\beta=15$.
+Moreover, the stabilisation effect shows to be stronger for small inclination angles as seen when comparing the unstable regions of the inclination angles $\beta =5$ and $\beta=15$.

-A local minimum in the growth rate is shown at $W^*=30$ for inclination angle $\beta=10$.
-Decreasing the channel width to film height ratio to $W^*=20$, shifts the local minimum to higher wavenumbers, while the unstable region starts splitting.
+A local minimum in the growth rate is shown at $W=30$ for inclination angle $\beta=10$.
+Decreasing the channel width to film height ratio to $W=20$, shifts the local minimum to higher wavenumbers, while the unstable region starts splitting.
 Further decrease in the channel width creates two unstable regions with a horizontal stable band in between.
 For a smaller inclination angle ($\beta=5$), the stabilisation effect is strong enough that the upper unstable region is completely stabilised, while the local minimum still exists.
-On the other hand, for $\beta=15$, the stabilisation effect is less dominant, however it manages to create the two unstable regions with a much thinner stable band separating them.
-Even though the stabilisation effect is more evident for small inclination angles, the percentage drop in the maximum growth rate is higher for larger inclination angles, where it is approximately $50\%$ for $\beta=15$ compared to $30\%$ for $\beta=5$.
+On the other hand, for $\beta=15$, the stabilisation effect is less dominant, however it manages to create the two unstable regions with a much thinner stable band separating them. { Note that the mean film thickness ($h_m$) is kept constant while changing the channel width $W$, this is done by changing the flow rate $\dot{q}$ accordingly in order to keep the Reynolds number $Re$ constant, as equation (\ref{Reynolds}) shows.} \\